magic2345/DnD-Lightseeker/Obsidian/Lightseeker/00 Game Details/Game Pitch.md

 #### 3. Blood, Sweat, and Tears
 - When rolling a d20 for attack rolls, saving throws, or ability checks, a player may spend their Hit Points to increase the result of the roll.
+- Players cannot change a roll into a critical by doing this.
+- Players cannot escape the effects of a critical 1 (fumble) by doing this.

 #### 4. Sturdy Physique
 - Due to embracing the corruption, your bodies are physically fit.
 When counting HP during a level up, do not take average or roll.
 Your HP goes up by: